Florida native Conlan Scroggie first in family to graduate college

 “I’ve always been in advanced classes and gotten good grades,” he said.
 “I think it’s just sheer drive.
 I’ve always wanted to make my family proud of me.
 In my immediate family, I’m the only one to ever actually have graduated with a degree.”

-Two months after graduation, Scroggie landed a pricing analyst position at Interstate Distributor (now Shoreside Logistics) – pricing quotes for rail shipments, and helping clear up any invoicing discrepencies.
+Two months after graduation, Scroggie landed a pricing analyst position at Shoreside Logistics – pricing quotes for rail shipments, and helping clear up any invoicing discrepencies.
 He became an operation analyst with the creation of Shoreside.